 - h represents the house edge

-- r stands for the rate at which the jackpot meter is rising
+- r is the rate at which the jackpot meter rises

-Of course, you need to know the values of all variables to use the formula.
-Figuring out the house edge is easy when you play online slots.
-We already explained how to calculate this when you know the games’ theoretical return percentages.
+Naturally, you must know the value of each variable to use the formula.
+Determining the house edge is straightforward when you play online slots; we have already explained how to calculate it when you know the game’s theoretical return percentage.

-Uncovering the jackpot contribution is more difficult as few suppliers share this information.
+Uncovering the jackpot contribution is harder because few suppliers share this information.
 Here is an example with a fictitious slot so you can see the formula in action.
-Let’s assume the mystery jackpot of the game drops around the $1,500 mark and the slot has a house edge of 7% (the RTP is 93%).
+Assume the mystery jackpot drops at about $1,500 and the slot has a house edge of 7% (an RTP of 93%).

-Slots with mystery progressive jackpots are a good bet because they allow players to identify positive EV situations.
-Of course, players themselves need to do their homework by tracking the jackpots of the progressive slots available at different casinos and digging out all the information necessary for the calculations.
+Slots with mystery progressive jackpots can be a smart bet because they allow players to identify positive-EV situations.
+Of course, players must still do their homework by tracking progressive jackpots at various casinos and gathering the data needed for the calculations.

-If the house edge and the jackpot contribution are unknown, you can try making an educated guess on these two variables.
-When playing at landbased casinos, you can use state gaming reports as a guideline since they contain information about the machines’ average payouts with each coin denomination.
+If the house edge and jackpot contribution are unknown, you can make an educated guess about these variables.
+When playing at land-based casinos, state gaming reports can serve as guidelines because they contain information about machines’ average payouts for each coin denomination.